AgustinSRG/Showdown-ChatBot/README.md

 npm install
 ```

-To start the bot, se the following command:
+To start the bot, use the following command:
 ```
 npm start
 ```